fleaflet/flutter_map/README.md

   ],
 ),
 ```

-Make sure PanBoundaries are within offline map boundary to stop missing asset errors.<br>
+Make sure PanBoundaries are within offline map boundary to stop missing asset errors.

-See the `flutter_map_example/` folder for a working example.<br>
+See the `flutter_map_example/` folder for a working example.

 ## Roadmap

 For the latest roadmap, please see the [Issue Tracker]

 [Leaflet]: http://leafletjs.com/
 [Mapbox]: https://www.mapbox.com/